-The candidate presents self in appropriate attire for the situation and displays appropriate hygiene.
+The candidate presents self in attire appropriate for environment and displays appropriate hygiene.

 The candidate exhibits a positive attitude toward professors, peers, professional colleagues, and external constituents.

 The candidate demonstrates respect for the physical, emotional and social needs of others including individuals of differing backgrounds, experiences, and viewpoints.